dy/piezo/docs/r&d.md

   + reduces use of camelcase convention
   + lowcase constants are fun `4p * i`
     - can define via units
-  - `AbB` vs `ABb` can be different chords, but melo mixes them up together ~ can be addressed via separators `Ab_B`, `A_Bb` or (?) `Ab.B`, `A.Bb`
+  - `AbB` vs `ABb` can be different chords, but piezo mixes them up together ~ can be addressed via separators `Ab_B`, `A_Bb` or (?) `Ab.B`, `A.Bb`
   - `X1` and `x1` can be different things in math
     ~ can be solved as eg. `x1` and `_x1`, `@x1`, `#x1`, `$x1`